paritytech/substrate/zombienet/0000-basic-warp-sync/0001-README.md

 # Test design
-The `warp-sync` test works on predefined database which is stored in the cloud and fetched by the test. `Alice` and `Bob` nodes are spin up using this database.
+The `warp-sync` test works on predefined database which is stored in the cloud and fetched by the test. `alice` and `bob` nodes are spun up using this database snapshot.

-As `warp-sync` requires at least 3 peers so the test spawns the `charlie` node which is `--sync full`.
+As `warp-sync` requires at least 3 peers, the test spawns the `charlie` node which is `--sync full`.

-The `dave` node executed with `--sync warp` syncs database wit the rest of the network.
+The `dave` node executed with `--sync warp` syncs database with the rest of the network.

 # How to prepare database